Splitfin flashlightfish

-The splitfin flashlightfish or two-fin flashlightfish (Anomalops katoptron) is a species of beryciform fish in the family Anomalopidae.
-It is found in warm waters in the central and western Pacific Ocean near shallow reefs 200–400 m in depth.
+The splitfin flashlightfish or two-fin flashlightfish (Anomalops katoptron) is a species of schooling reef fish in the family Anomalopidae.
+It is found in warm waters in the central and western Pacific Ocean near reefs 200–400 m in depth.
 It can grow to a length of 35 cm TL.
-It is the only known member of its genus.
+It is the only known member of the genus Anomalops.
+It is listed under the IUCN as a species of least concern.

 Description

+The splitfin flashlightfish is characterized by a black body with a blue tinge along the dorsal and caudal fins.
+Adults can reach up to 35 cm (14 in) TL in length but on average measure anywhere between 10 cm to 30 cm (4-12 in).
+It has a slightly laterally compressed deep body with an upwards terminal mouth and narrow caudal peduncle.
+It has two separate dorsal fins: the anterior portion consisting of 6-7 dorsal spines and the posterior portion consisting of 14-15 soft dorsal rays.
+Its anal fin contains 2 spines and 9-11 soft rays.